ucsd-cse131-fa18/06-fox/README.md

     as appropriate.
 5. Evaluate to the tuple element at the specified index.

-You _can_ do this with just `EAX`, but it causes some minor pain.
-The register `ECX` has been added to the registers in `instruction.ml` – feel free to generate code that uses both `EAX` and `ECX` in this case (for example saving the index in `ECX` and using `EAX` to store the address of the tuple).
-This can save a number of instructions.
-Note that we will generate code that doesn't need to use `ECX` or `EAX` beyond the extent of this one expression, so there is no need to worry about saving or restoring the old value from `ECX`.
+You can do this with just EAX, but it causes some minor pain.
+The register ECX has been added to the registers.
+Feel free to generate code that uses both EAX and ECX in this case (for example saving the index in ECX and using EAX to store the address of the tuple).

 You also may want to use an extended syntax for `mov` in order to combine these values for lookup.
 For example, this kind of arithmetic is allowed inside